 Note:

-In ArcGIS Pro, thin lines are simulated with transparency when antialiasing is turned on (as it is by default).
-If you need to see a thin line, such as a symbol outline, at all scales, turn off antialiasing.
+In ArcGIS Pro, thin lines are simulated with partial transparency using antialiasing.
+If you need to see a thin line, such as a symbol outline, at all scales, set the antialiasing mode to None in the display options for the application.

 - On the ribbon, click the Map tab.
 In the Navigate group, click Bookmarks .
 Under Egmont Bookmarks, click Taranaki Region.